 - 1. Cheating is an act or omission by a student designed to partly or wholly hinder the forming of a correct assessment of his or her own or someone else's knowledge, understanding and skills. - 2.
 Cheating also includes plagiarism, which means copying of another person's or one's own knowledge, understanding and skills without proper reference. - 3.
 By submitting written assignments for the purpose of assessment within the degree programme, students implicitly give the University permission to use a plagiarism scanner to check their assignments for plagiarism.
 Each student is individually responsible for maintaining academic integrity. - 4.
 If a student cheats, the Board of Examiners may exclude that student from participation in one or more examinations or final assessments for a maximum of one year. - 5.
 In the event of very serious cheating, the Board of Examiners can advise to the Board of the University to permanently terminate a student's registration in the degree programme. - 6.
+In any case, serious cheating can be regarded as: - a. impersonating someone else during the exam - b. being represented by someone else during the exam - c. obtaining the assignments and/or model answers for the relevant examination before the time when the examination takes place - d. fabricating and/or falsifying survey and/or interview answers and/or research data - 7.
 The Board of Examiners will set out its course of action in the event of cheating in its Rules and Regulations.